Skip to content

 • if each upload_port.* property has a match in the properties set coming from the discovery then the board is a "candidate" board attached to that port.

 Some port properties may not be precise enough to uniquely identify a board, in that case more boards may match the same set of properties, that's why we called it "candidate".
+The board identification properties should be used only if they allows to match the board model beyond any doubt.

 Let's see an example to clarify things a bit, let's suppose that we have the following properties coming from the serial discovery: